AngelCookiesLab/Comfy-MultiGPU-Loader/README.md

 - Future: video workflows and additional node support.

 ### Future updates
-See `ROADMAP.md` for planned work and `CHANGELOG.md` for release details.
+Roadmap is frozen while the project is sunset.
+See `CHANGELOG.md` for the last released updates; future work moves to the next ComfyUI-inspired project.

 See `NODES.md` for the current node list.